NightHz/Rehenz/README.md

 **pipeline**

-- Copy and transform all objects (vertex shader)
+- Copy and transform vertices (vertex shader)
 - Clipping and back-face culling
 - Mapping to screen
 - Traverse all triangles and compute color for all sampling points (pixel shader)